IVRL/w2s/README.md

 Raw data is available at: [https://datasets.epfl.ch/w2s/W2S_raw.zip](https://datasets.epfl.ch/w2s/W2S_raw.zip).

-To exactly reconstruct all averages from the raw data, we use the indices (where indices start at 0):
+To exactly recompute all averages for the different noise levels from the raw data, use the following indices (where indices start at 0):

     index 249: used for "avg1", which is a single capture noisy image indices {0,1}: these images are averaged to obtain "avg2"